 People are always looking for more information on the Banting diet.
 Unfortunately, though, there are unhelpful and frankly unscientific resources out there, that's why we've come together to collect the best resources we can find.
 Read more below:

-Research on the Keto diet's effects for those with chronic and acute illness:
+Research on the Keto diet's effects for those with chronic + acute illnesses: